Antoine-62/TSD-Your-Custom-Survey/README.md

 Backend : Flask

 ## Students
-The project will be realize by :
+The project will be realized by :
 * Antoine Landrieu
 * Thomas Gurtler